 If you have questions that this pamphlet did not answer, please seek legal advice from an attorney.
 By law, court employees are not permitted to give legal advice.

 They can be obtained via email (email@example.com) or by mailing a request to:

 1307 Coleman A. Young Municipal Center

-If the request is mailed in, the court will send you a bill.
+If the request is made, the court will send you a bill.